Michael Magnus

 Career Shift into Education

 Magnus taught Advertising at UTA for three years.
-He was highly regarded by students for his engaging, experience-based teaching style, with many praising his ability to make classes enjoyable, provide meaningful feedback, and help students apply lessons beyond the textbook.
-While in this role, he mentored the student chapter of the American Advertising Federation and encouraged them to participate in the National Student Advertising Competition (NSAC) for the first time in over a decade.
+He was highly regarded by students for his engaging, experience-based teaching style.
+While in this role, he mentored the student chapter of the American Advertising Federation and encouraged them to participate in the National Student Advertising Competition for the first time in over a decade.

-Based on this experience with NSAC, Magnus left UTA when he was offered the opportunity to teach Advertising at Texas Christian University.
-Magnus taught in the Strategic Communication department at TCU, where students consistently rated him highly for his humorous and supportive teaching approach.
+Based on this experience, Magnus left UTA when he was offered the opportunity to teach Advertising at Texas Christian University.
+He later taught in the Strategic Communication department at TCU, where students consistently rated him highly for his humorous and supportive teaching approach.

 Significant Leather Industry Collaborations

 Shortly after leaving Tandy Leather, Jim Linnell retired, and the two co-founded ElktracksStudio.com, an online e-learning platform for leathercraft.
-Over an eight-year period, he moderated, produced, and edited more than 200 instructional leathercraft videos for the platform, including collaborations with Annie Libertini, Brandon Corral, Jurgen Volbach, Ed LaBarre, Kathy Flanagan, Daniel Reach, and Sheryl Katzke.
+Over an eight-year period, Magnus moderated, produced, and edited more than 200 instructional leathercraft videos for the platform.

 Elktracks Studio later acquired the rights to the Hidecrafter Video series from Silver Creek Leather.
 Magnus oversaw the digitization and editing of the archive, which included legacy instructional content featuring figures such as Robb Barr, George Hurst, and Chan Geer.